What It Means When Your Breakup Feels Good

 A Caveat to Dating Up

-There’s apparently a new name for elevating someone you’re dating or trying to date: throning.
+When you put someone on a pedestal, the only place they can look is down, immediately causing you to lose power.
+So common a behavior, there’s apparently a new name for elevating someone you’re dating or trying to date: throning.
 According to an article in the New York Post, throning is when you date for the perks associating with a particular person can offer, such as the boost it gives you to your reputation or social status.

 People who are throning while dating don’t shy away from dating up; they strive to.
 The article cites a study that found its participants look for matches that are 25% more desirable than they are.